What Is Key West Known For Pin 1

 1. The beaches of Key West.
 Spoiler alert: the sand on the Key West beaches comes from the Bahamas.
 If that fact and the abundance of seaweed don’t bother you, then check out Smathers Beach, Higgs Beach, and Straw Hat Beach.
 All of them are located on the Atlantic Ocean coast.
 Some of the best accommodations in Key West also offer private beach stretches for their guests.

 2. The locals.
-The inhabitants of Key West are popular as conchs.
-And by “locals”, we mean people born and raised in Key West.
+The inhabitants of Key West are popular as “conchs”.
+And by “locals”, I mean people born and raised in Key West.
 You don’t become a conch by simply moving to the island.
 But if you’ve been a resident for at least seven years, some might refer to you as a “freshwater conch”.

 3. The U.S. Navy Pirate Fleet.
 This elite force was established in Key West.
 In 1823, the navy came to chase away the pirates using the area as a base.
 Commodore David Porter of the United States Navy West Indies Anti-Pirate Squadron took charge of Key West the same year.
 He ruled as a military dictator under martial law.
 His mission was to fight against the piracy and slave trade in the Key West area.

 6. The jaw-dropping sunsets.
 Believe it or not, celebrating the end of the day at Mallory Square is a major event.
 Key West is known for its gorgeous skies at sundown.
 Every evening, locals and visitors gather to send the day off.
 Musicians, street performers, and food stands provide outstanding entertainment.
-For the ultimate celebration, join a sunset cruise to enjoy the vibrant spectacle from the water.
+For the ultimate celebration, join a sunset cruise to enjoy the vibrant spectacle from the water via this link.

 The Famous People Key West Is Known for